 - Pool chemicals

-View this guide to benefits, plant selection, site preparation, planting and maintenance of a rain garden prepared by the University of Arkansas Cooperative Extension Service.
-Also, view Native Plant Selections for Northwest Arkansas (PDF).
+Learn about the benefits of a rain garden, plant selection, site preparation, planting and maintenance at the Arkansas Rain Gardens page prepared by the University of Arkansas Cooperative Extension Service.

 What is a Rain Barrel?